 You can't make a list of places to surf in the Philippines, without including the birthplace of surfing the Philippines, Baler.
 Baler is about 6 hours from Manila and is surrounded by gorgeous mountains and untouched nature.
 Have you ever seen the Vietnam war movie ‘Apocalypse Now’?
 Do you remember the surfing in the middle?
 That was filmed right here in Baler!
 Since this powerful war movie hit the screens, the local Filipinos have been surfing shredding the waves just like in the movie!
 Thus giving birth to surfing in the Philippines!

 Nevertheless, Baler would have blown up into a popular surfing destinations in the Philippines eventually!
 Baler pumps out its finest sets between October and April when the North swell kicks in.
 However, Baler does manage to stay fairly consistent year round.
 This Philippines surf destination offers waves for all abilities.
-The North Shore Surf Camp is where it's at for accommodation.
-The staff froth on taking you out surfing and love a cheeky beer or 10 in the evening too.
+Everyone wants to surf the Apoc and the North Shore Surf Camp is where it's at for accommodation with fellow frothers.
+The staff love on taking you out surfing and love a cheeky beer or 10 in the evening too.

 Sabang Beach is a great place to learn to surf in the Philippines.
 It has decent, medium sized swell with gentle waves, that are perfect for those with a bit less surfing experience.
 If you're looking to push yourself, then make your way to Cemento Beach.
 Cemento Beach is the top surf spot in Baler and hosts many local comps.
 Once typhoon season kicks in, the swell steps up here and Cemento Beach handles it superbly.
 Charlie’s Point is the other recommended surf spot here in Baler.